— Fryxell Award for Interdisciplinary Research —

-Committee Chair and End of Term: Michael Glascock
+Committee Chair and End of Term: Ben Fitzhugh

-Committee Members and Ends of Terms: Ben Fitzhugh , Michael Glassock , Paul Goldberg , Mary C. Stiner
+Committee Members and Ends of Terms: Rolfe D. Mandel , Lee A. Newsom , Christopher M. Stevenson , Mary C. Stiner

-Award Description: The Fryxell Award is presented in recognition for interdisciplinary excellence of a scientist who need not be an archaeologist, but whose research has contributed significantly to American archaeology.
+*Award Description: The Fryxell Award is presented in recognition for interdisciplinary excellence of a scientist who need not be an archaeologist, but whose research has contributed significantly to American archaeology.
 The award is made possible through the generosity of the family of the late Roald Fryxell, a geologist whose career exemplified the crucial role of multidisciplinary cooperation in archaeology.
 The award cycles through zoological sciences, botanical sciences, earth sciences, physical sciences, and general interdisciplinary studies.
-The 2014 Fryxell Award will be in the area of physical sciences.
-The award consists of an engraved medal, a certificate, an award citation read by the SAA president during the annual business meeting, and a half-day symposium at the Annual Meeting held in honor of the awardee.
+The Fryxell Award for 2016 will be presented in the ZOOLOGY category.

 *Who Is Eligible to Submit Nominations or Apply for Award: Any professional archaeologist may submit nominations for this award.
 Nominees must be SAA members by the time of their nomination.